adudenamedruby/.dotfiles/DevelopmentSetup/README.md

     - Go to `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` (FontAndColoThemes may not exist.)
     - Drop in .dvtcolortheme files here.
 Restart Xcode and your themes should be there.
 - Wouldn't it be great if we could see our `$ git log` in vim?
 Gotta alias `gitlog = git log | vim -R -`

-To activate these completions, add the following to your .zshrc:

-  fpath=(/usr/local/share/zsh-completions $fpath)

-You may also need to force rebuild `zcompdump`:

-  rm -f ~/.zcompdump; compinit

-Additionally, if you receive "zsh compinit: insecure directories" warnings when attempting to load these completions, you may need to run this:

-  chmod go-w '/usr/local/share'